 Some assets that you dispose of are not tax deductible, and there are some disposals of normally chargeable assets where you do not have to pay capital gains tax.
 These typically include asset disposals if they are given away as a gift, transferred to someone else or if you have received the money as part of an insurance claim as a result of loss or destruction.

 Capital Gains Tax is usually payable on your profit or ‘gain’ when you sell or dispose of:

-- Personal possessions valued over £6,000.
+- Personal possessions valued at £6,000.
 This does not include your vehicle

 - Any property that you do not use as a main residence